length

 Meals: B, L

-NOTE: If you are a group of 5+ then we will need to substitute this day for another on the GPT, such as the Mt William section or another suited to your group’s desire and ability.
+NOTE: If you are a group of 5+ then we will need to substitute this day for another on the Grampians Peaks Trail, such as the Mount William section or another suited to your group’s desire and ability.
 (The dirt road on this day is not suitable for the buses we use for groups.)

 Today you can start your walk straight from the centre of Halls Gap as you tackle the central Grampians.
-The Peaks Trail starts with a climb via Venus Baths and continues on towards Splitter Falls.
-After viewing the falls you return to the main track and continue on to the Grand Canyon and wonderland.
+The trail starts with a climb via Venus Baths and continues on towards Splitter Falls.
+After viewing the falls, return to the main track and continue on to the Grand Canyon and Wonderland.
+(The track through the Grand Canyon is closed due to storm damage; there is a diversion in place.)
 After the steep climb to the impressive rock formations, continue on through rocky woodland and the narrow rock canyon known as Silent Street to the famous Pinnacle lookout.
-Perched on the very edge of the range, the views from the lookout over the Grampians and Mt William are magnificent.
+Perched on the very edge of the range, the views from the lookout over the Grampians and Mount William are magnificent.

-We continue south following the signs to Lakeside Lookout and then an option to add on a walk to Sundial Peak Lookout, which is return walk of an additional 4km and 1.25 hours, before returning and continuing to the Rosea carpark, which is the finish of today’s hike.
-Today’s route offers stunning views along the way, with some steep ascents, rocky sections and walking through some narrow rock tunnels.
+Continue south following the signs to Lakeside Lookout.
+There is an option to add on a walk to Sundial Peak Lookout, which is an additional return walk of 3.4km (1 hour 15 minutes) before continuing to the Rosea Car Park which is the finish of today’s hike.
+Today’s route offers stunning views with some steep ascents, rocky sections and walking through some narrow rock tunnels.

 Overnight: Halls Gap